Forte Family Lawyers

 - no lodgements pending completion are to be more than 24 months old.

 The PwC report did not refer to these different benchmarks, but assessed both courts against the same criteria and compared the courts with each other on the basis of the “key assumption” that both courts did work of the same complexity.
+It used the same “metrics” for both courts (PwC report, p 58).

 The KPMG report includes many tables of data for the 2016-2017 financial year and earlier years.
 These tables have extensive notes of explanation and provisos which were not referred to in the PwC report, including: